offensive-vk/reactjs-quiz-app/README.md

 ## 🧑‍💻 Authors

-This project was developed by **Mahak & Vedansh** as part of their BCA-V Semester (Full Stack) *minor project* for Software Project Management. 🌟
+This project was developed by **Mahak & Vedansh** as part of their BCA-V Semester (Full Stack) *major project* for Software Project Management. 🌟

 ## 🪪 License

 This project is licensed under the MIT License.
 See the [LICENSE](./license) file for details.

-## 🌐 Get in Touch 📬

-Feel free to connect if you have any questions or just want to chat about web development.
+---

 <p align="center">
   <i>&copy; <a href="https://github.com/offensive-vk/">Vedansh</a> & <a href="https://github.com/Mahak-2701/">Mahak</a> 2024 - Present</i><br>